Serving All of Georgia, Florida, & Texas

 In cases where the act that constitutes wrongful death is particularly egregious, punitive damages can also come into play, but it’s crucial to understand that these are financial penalties imposed by the court to deter wrongdoing and are separate from any judgment intended to compensate the victim’s loved one.

 Another key thing to consider is that your eventual settlement or judgment will also very likely be affected by the quality of your legal team and their ability to make compelling arguments, both at the negotiating table and in court, if need be.
-For maximum compensation on the most expeditious timeline possible, the successful wrongful death and medical malpractice team at Merritt & Merritt offers fully custom legal strategies to aggressively assert your rights and pursue the compensation your family needs to rebuild and begin the healing process.
+For maximum compensation on the most expeditious timeline possible, the successful wrongful death team at Merritt & Merritt offers fully custom legal strategies to aggressively assert your rights and pursue the compensation your family needs to rebuild and begin the healing process.

 The sudden loss of a loved one due to someone else’s negligence or misconduct—be it an intoxicated motorist or a negligent medical care provider—is a heart-wrenching and life-altering experience.
 It is natural to be filled with many powerful and negative emotions, and processing these can make it difficult to do the mentally challenging, detail-oriented work of preparing and filing a wrongful death lawsuit.
 We’re here to take that weight off your shoulders with comprehensive and powerful legal solutions.